To report a Wildfire call 9-1-1

 Fire Danger in Gunnison County

-As of July 17, 2018 at noon, all unincorporated areas of Gunnison County and the Towns of Crested Butte, Mt.
-Crested Butte and Pitkin are under Stage 1 Fire Restrictions.
-For more information, see:
+As of July 27, 2018 at noon, all fire restrictions for unincorporated areas of Gunnison County and the Towns of Crested Butte, Mt.
+Crested Butte and Pitkin were lifted.

 Other Local Fire Restriction Information:

-Residents and visitors are encouraged to exercise extreme caution.
+Residents and visitors are encouraged to continue to exercise extreme caution.

 Current Fire Restriction information for Gunnison County is also available via recorded message at 970-642-4686.